CatTail/awesome-cattail/Readme.md

 [Minikeepass](https://minikeepass.github.io/)

-> Secure password storage on your phone that's compatible with KeePass.
+> Secure password storage on your phone that's compatible with KeePass

 [Overcast](https://overcast.fm/)

-> A powerful yet simple podcast player for iPhone, iPad, and Apple Watch.
+> A powerful yet simple podcast player for iPhone, iPad, and Apple Watch

 [Pocket](https://getpocket.com/)

-> Save, discover, and recommend the best stories on the Web.
+> Save, discover, and recommend the best stories on the Web

 [Reeder](http://reederapp.com/)

-> A news reader for Feedbin, Feedly, Feed Wrangler, FeedHQ, NewsBlur, The Old Reader, Inoreader, Minimal Reader, BazQux Reader, Fever, Readability and Instapaper.
+> A news reader for Feedbin, Feedly, Feed Wrangler, FeedHQ, NewsBlur, The Old Reader, Inoreader, Minimal Reader, BazQux Reader, Fever, Readability and Instapaper

 [Surge](http://surge.run/)

-> Surge is a web developer tool and proxy utility for iOS 9.
+> Surge is a web developer tool and proxy utility for iOS 9

 **email**